WP Rocket Speed Optimization and Best Settings

 CDN tab

-The CDN tab helps you configure WP Rocket to work with your CDN provider of choice.
-A CDN (or Content Delivery Network) lets you store your website’s static files on a network of servers located all around the world.
-This content is then returned by the server closest to your website visitor.
+The CDN tab helps you configure WP Rocket to work with your provider of choice.
+A CDN (or Content Delivery Network) stores copies of your website’s static files on a network of servers located worldwide.
+The server closest to your website visitor then returns this content.

 Heartbeat API

-The Heartbeat API is a function of the WordPress core that enables useful features like post autosaving while it’s being created, the author locking function, and many others.
+The WordPress Heartbeat API is a function of the WP core that enables valuable features like autosaving, post-locking, etc.

-The problem is all these features rely on quite a few HTTP requests, and that inevitably takes a toll on the website’s overall performance.
+The problem is all these features rely on quite a few HTTP requests, which inevitably affects the website’s overall performance.
 There are dedicated plugins that throttle these requests to improve the speed, but WP Rocket has this functionality built-in.

-The Heartbeat tab lets you either Reduce the Heartbeat activity or Disable it altogether separately for the backend, the frontend, and the post editor.
-Whether you want to completely disable the API depends on your personal project.
+The Heartbeat tab lets you either Reduce the Heartbeat activity or Disable it altogether.
+You can modify its behavior for the backend, the frontend, and the post editor.
+How you’ll proceed depends on your personal project.

-If you are the only author, you know that no one else will try to edit posts, so you can turn this off for the post editor, possibly even the entire backend.
-Be sure to test your website after changes in this section
+For example, if you are the only author, no one else will be editing posts, so you can deactivate the API for the post editor, possibly even the entire backend.
+Be sure to test your website after tweaking the settings in this section.

 Add-ons Tab

-If you’ve configured everything correctly so far, you should see a marked improvement in your WordPress site performance.
-Nevertheless, WP Rocket’s Add-ons tab hides a few more lucrative options for boosting your speeds even further.
+If you’ve configured everything correctly, you should have a reasonably fast WordPress website.
+Nevertheless, WP Rocket’s Add-ons tab hides a few more lucrative options for further speed boosting.

-If you check Google Analytics, you are often likely to see a Leverage browser caching warning when you test your WordPress site performance with PageSpeed.
-This appears mostly because GA’s scripts are fetched from Google’s own servers and have short cache expiration periods.
-To fix this, WP Rocket hosts them locally and applies advanced caching rules.
+If you use Google Analytics, you often see a Leverage browser caching warning when you test your WordPress site performance with PageSpeed.
+This warning is usually triggered by GA’s scripts, which are fetched from Google’s servers and have short cache expiration periods.
+To fix this, WP Rocket can host the scripts locally and apply custom caching rules.

-Websites that use Facebook pixels to track user activity also trigger warnings from performance testing tools from time to time.
-The reasons are similar and so is WP Rocket’s solution.
+Websites that use Facebook pixels to track user activity also trigger the occasional warning from performance testing tools.
+The reasons are similar, and so is the WP Rocket solution.

-The next add-on is related to the Varnish HTTP accelerator available on some servers.
-When enabled, WP Rocket will ensure the Varnish cache is purged whenever WP Rocket’s own cache is cleaned.
-This means that all delivered content is always up-to-date.
+The next add-on concerns the Varnish HTTP accelerator that is available on some servers.
+When enabled, the module will ensure the Varnish cache is purged alongside WP Rocket’s.
+That way, users will always see up-to-date content.

-You’ll need to get your Global API key and your Zone ID from Cloudflare and enter them along with your account’s email address.
-When your account is integrated, you can control some of CF’s settings directly from WP Rocket’s Add-ons tab.
+You’ll need to get your Global API key and Zone ID from Cloudflare and enter them along with your email address into the respective fields.
+When your account is integrated, you can control some of CF’s settings directly from the Add-ons tab of WP Rocket.

-The Development Mode toggle switch, lets website owners debug and observe the changes to their cacheable content in real-time.
-Unless you deactivate it manually, WP Rocket will automatically disable the setting after three hours.
+The Development Mode toggle switch lets you debug and observe changes to cacheable content in real time.
+Once you’re done, you need to disable it manually, and if you don’t, WP Rocket will turn it off for you after three hours.

-By activating the Optimal Settings switch, Cloudflare’s configuration adjusts for the best possible speed, performance, and compatibility with WP Rocket’s own optimization mechanisms.
-The plugin developers recommend you leave this setting turned on.
+By activating the Optimal Settings switch, Cloudflare’s configuration adjusts for the best possible speed, performance, and compatibility with WP Rocket’s optimization mechanisms.
+The plugin developers recommend leaving this setting turned on.

 Tools tab